amstark612/5117-tech-presentation-1/models-relationship.md

 ~~~

 #### Representing Objects
-You should also define how the object should be represented should you do something like print it, for example, we wanted to know what the creator_id and post_id of a comment is when we print it i.e. “<Comment(some_commentid)>”
+You should also define how the object should be represented should you do something like print it, for example, we wanted to know what the creator_id and post_id of a comment is when we print it i.e. “<Comment(somecreator_id, somepost_id)>”
 ~~~python
 class Comment(db.Model):
     id = db.Column(db.Integer, primary_key=True, nullable=False)